SharkSharp/MongoDB.EntityLikeFrameworkCore/README.md

 All set up.
 Now just put the Context as dependency and use.
 The context automatically looks at the Collections added by the developer and automatically adds a reference to them.

+## Next desired features:

+* Add data annotations for Models to describe indexes.
+* Optimize Context to allocate instances only on demand.
+* Add a utils to help in some queries.
+* Add appropriate support for MongoDB Options